GoogleCloudPlatform/professional-services-data-validator/README.md

 ## Query Configurations

 It is possible to customize the configuration for a given validation.
-The CLI expects that you are trying to compare two identical tables; however, you can customize each query (sour or target) either by running the validation with a custom configuration in Python or editing a save YAML configuration file.
+The CLI expects that you are trying to compare two identical tables; however, you can customize each query (sour or target) either by running the validation with a custom configuration in Python or editing a saved YAML configuration file.

 ### Filters